ibm-cloud-docs/hpc-spectrum-symphony/getting-help.md

 # Getting help and support
 {: #getting-help-and-support}

-If you have problems or questions when you are using the IBM Spectrum Symphony offering on IBM Cloud, you can use the following options:
+If you have problems or questions when you are using the {{site.data.keyword.symphony_full_notm} offering on {{site.data.keyword.Bluemix_notm}}, you can use the following options:

 * You can contact IBM Spectrum Computing Symphony online support at https://www.ibm.com/mysupport.
 * You can call IBM Support.
 For a list of country-based numbers, see https://www.ibm.com/planetwide.